 Signs of stiffness

-Dogs are very good at hiding stiffness in their joints, so it’s up to us to recognise the signs.
-Is your dog suddenly sleeping a lot more?
-Are they taking longer than usual to do your standard circuit round the woods, and is there reluctance to even make it out the door?
+Is your dog taking longer than usual to do your standard circuit round the woods, or is there reluctance to even make it out the door?
 Have they stopped bounding up the stairs to greet you first thing, or are they taking a while to haul themselves up after their morning snooze?
 These are all tell-tale signs your dog isn’t feeling as supple as they once did.
-You’ll find more details on what to look out for in this helpful blogpost.